Arsenal news: 'It is about mentality' - David Luiz aware Gunners must improve | Goal.com

-'It is about mentality' - Luiz tells Arsenal where they must improve
+'It is about mentality' - David Luiz tells Arsenal where they must improve

 David Luiz is used to winning, a quick glance at the honours he has lifted during his glittering career tells you that.